 Belize has a subtropical climate, with stable temperatures throughout the year averaging 26C (79F) and high humidity.
 The hottest time of year is from May to September, with December to May being only about 4C cooler.
 The wet season goes from mid-June to November, though it starts a little earlier in the country’s south.
 If visiting the uplands of Belize, including Mountain Pine Ridge and the Maya Mountains range, temperatures tend to fall by about 3C for every 304.8m (1,000ft) rise in altitude.

 Belize is known as a beach and nature destination, with its turquoise waters and national parks being the main attraction.
-Relaxing on the beaches and exploring nature makes the perfect trip for retirees, nature and wildlife enthusiasts, photographers, self discoverers and educational travellers.
+Relaxing on the beaches and exploring nature are a typical Belize combination, inviting retirees, nature and wildlife enthusiasts, photographers, self-discoverers, and educational travellers alike.
 Belize is also a great destination for adventure and thrill seekers with many outdoor activities such as snorkelling or diving.

 Getting There From North America